2010 United Kingdom general election debates: Exclusion controversy

 However, there were Scottish debates dealing with specifically devolved issues which Salmond had accepted the invitation to attend along the other parties within the Scottish Parliament on Sky TV.
-Whilst Salmond declining to attend those held on the BBC and ITV, Angus Robertson agreed to take his place in these debates.
+Whilst Salmond declined to attend those held on the BBC and ITV, Angus Robertson agreed to take his place in these debates.

 UKIP, which is a smaller party, but came second in the 2009 European elections, complained about having been denied a chance to appear in the televised debates.
 TV companies agreed the deal based on which parties were standing across Great Britain and already have existing seats in the House of Commons.
 The Green Party, UKIP, the SNP and Plaid Cymru all protested.

 On the announcement of the UK party leader debates, it was also announced there would be separate debates between the main parties of Scotland, Northern Ireland and Wales.
 The BBC would broadcast these on their respective BBC national region channels, BBC Scotland, BBC Northern Ireland and BBC Wales, and across the UK on the BBC News Channel.